P-Paridhi/Music-Genre-Classification/README.md

   ![image](https://user-images.githubusercontent.com/109361931/229408289-430c83fe-0996-4287-8f50-bb0de5a95bf9.png)

 - Optimizer used: Adam
+- learning rate: 0.001
-- loss: sparse_categorical_crossentropy() function
+- loss: categorical_crossentropy
-- No. of epoch: 600
+- No. of epoch: 50
 - All of the hidden layers are using the RELU activation function and the output layer uses the softmax function.
 - Dropout is used to prevent overfitting.

 Evaluation
 - Test loss: 2.155240774154663